In a Year of Turmoil, Residential Solar Assets Are a Safe-Haven Investment

 Securitization markets are just one glimpse into the investment landscape.
 For example, Sunlight Financial sources capital from forward-flow agreements and private portfolio transactions.
 Here, too, we see strong asset performance and some of the lowest loss rates out of all transactions.

-Performance, of course, will vary by transaction and by provider.
-Mosaic has the most-seasoned loan portfolios, and thus the longest data trail.
-The company’s latest securitization, which was multiple times oversubscribed, demonstrated the high demand for these assets as more historical loan performance data trickles in month by month.
+Performance, of course, varies by transaction and by provider.
+Mosaic has the most-seasoned loan portfolios and thus the longest data trail.
+The company’s latest securitization, which was oversubscribed multiple times over, demonstrated the high demand for these assets as more historical loan performance data trickles in month by month.
 Investors looking to enter or expand their presence in this space will closely observe these loss rate developments for each provider.
 This will be an important step in investment due diligence going forward.

 It is true that solar loan portfolios are still in their early days, and years of payments are yet to come.
 However, now that the industry has proven itself through a crisis, little doubt remains when it comes to assessing the merits of the asset class.
 Issuers are completing transactions more frequently, and a growing history of performance data provides more clarity and insight for investment decision-making.

 Because of these factors, investors have grown more comfortable with the residential solar asset class over the last couple of years and have rewarded players with more capital at lower costs.
-Banks and credit unions have more cash on hand due to increased deposits as homeowners hold onto their savings.
+Banks and credit unions have more cash on hand due to increased deposits as homeowners hold on to their savings.
 These organizations are looking for a place to soundly deploy their capital.
-Their question when it comes to residential solar is shifting from “Should we invest?” to “Who do we put our money on?”
+Their question when it comes to residential solar is shifting from “Should we invest?” to “Which company should we put our money on?”

-While the pandemic may not be over, and the solar industry is still in the middle of battling a recession, one thing has become clear: As a maturing asset class, residential solar has passed its first true test and there are many positive signs for the future.
-Institutional investors who have gotten into this space are sure to be pleased with the results that they have seen thus far.
+While the pandemic is not over, and the solar industry is still in the middle of battling a recession, one thing has become clear: As a maturing asset class, residential solar has passed its first true test, and there are many positive signs for the future.
+Institutional investors that have moved into this space are sure to be pleased with the results they have seen thus far.

 Bryan White is a solar analyst at Wood Mackenzie and the author of the U.S. Residential Solar Finance Update report series.
 Look for the next report release in December at woodmac.com.